NewcastleRSE/beeing-human-web/src/routes/(sections)/music/chapel-in-the-hive/chapel-in-the-hive.md

 id: chapel-in-the-hive
 parent: music
 link: music/chapel-in-the-hive
-lead: "Joseph Campana writes about his collaboration with Kurt Stallmann in 'The Chapel in the Hive', a performance of poetry and inspired by an intriguing passage from Charles Butler's *Feminine Monarchie*."
+lead: "Joseph Campana writes about his collaboration with Kurt Stallmann in 'The Chapel in the Hive', a performance of poetry inspired by an intriguing passage from Charles Butler's *Feminine Monarchie*."
 img: 'assets/articles/chapel-in-the-hive/DSC_0609-67.jpg'
 imgAlt: 'A picture of the interior ceiling of La Sagrada Familia in Barcelona'
 type: article